civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 2007-02-01 (Revision 687)
 Added:     Religious City Icons (up to 10 Religions) appear if building has
-           IsReligion1(or 2 up to 10)
+           IsReligion1(or 2 up to 10)            # Here are a lot of spaces
-Added:	   National Borders are now displayed with icons for smooth appearance.
+Added:	   National Borders are now displayed with icons for smooth appearance.       # Here are a lot of spaces and still a tab.
 Changed:   Aligned Cityname, population rectangle, and turns to population
            growth rectangle.
 Changed:   Next Pop rectangle is now black like the city name to differentiate